Educational Freedom in Arizona

 - For information on private schools in Arizona, see privateschoolreview.com.

 - For information on private Christian schools in Arizona, see Association of Christian Schools International at acsi.org.

-Parents have the right, and are in the best position, to determine what kind of education is best for their child.
-Every child is unique and has their own educational needs.
-Arizona is a national leader in providing parents with educational options including district, charter, online, private, ESA, or homeschool.
+Parents have the right, and are in the optimal position, to determine what kind of education is best for their child.
+Every child is unique and has his or her own educational needs.
+Arizona is a national leader in providing parents with educational options including district, private, charter, online, ESA, or homeschool.
 Selecting the right educational option will have a lifelong impact on the child’s future, and a choice of that magnitude should be left to parents, not geography or government bureaucrats.

-- Parents should be empowered to make the best educational decision for their children.
-Whether they choose to send their children to district, charter, online, private, or homeschool, Arizona should be a state with diverse options to serve our diverse community.
+- Public policy should empower parents to make the best educational decision for their children.
+Whether they choose to send their children to a district, charter, online, or private school, or home education, Arizona should be a state with diverse options to serve our diverse community.